msikma/kanaconv/readme.md

 Wikipedia page on Hepburn romanization](https://en.wikipedia .org/wiki/Hepburn_romanization).

-The converter is built as a finite state machine and attempts to convert any input to a sensible output even if character combinations are used that don't normally occur in Japanese.
+The converter attempts to produce sensible output even when given unusual character combinations that don't normally occur in dictionary words.

 **Note, this package is not working properly yet.
 It's only at the initial few commits.**